 - I'm a big believer that much of the success of any outdoor adventure is determined before you leave home, so you'll find abundant information in Section 1: Planning the Trip.
 I think you will find that my unique and thorough tripplanning advice is what most distinguishes my e-guides from other guides. - I don't rate trips for quality or scenery.
 Instead of a dry, numerical rating, this eguide will describe for you the trip's unique character.
 Plus, every trip that I've created an e-guide for is excellent and highly recommendable, period. - I don't provide GPS waypoints or tell you precisely where to take photos or pitch your tent every night, because I believe that excessive hand-holding sucks the mystery out of the wilderness and robs you of the joy of discovery.
 Instead, this e-guide suggests itineraries and, in general, the best camping areas and other highlights, with specific tips on how to maximize enjoyment and safety. - Please be aware of and always follow low-impact backpacking guidelines; learn about them at lnt.org.
 They ensure that we all have as pristine a wilderness experience as possible.
 Also, respect park regulations, they exist for good reasons. - Hold down your keyboard's Control key when clicking on hyperlinks in this eguide, and the link will open in a new window.
 If you don't hold down the Control key, any link will open in the same window.
 (You could then click the back arrow in the upper left to return to the e-guide.)
-Alternatively, open this eguide twice, to have one copy constantly open while clicking on hyperlinks in the second copy to view them, and using the browser's back arrow to return to this eguide and open other links in the second window. - If you find any inaccuracies or typos-or to simply drop a note to tell me what you think of this e-guide-please email me at michael@thebigoutside.com. - Lastly, you have purchased one electronic copy of this e-guide for your personal use only.
+Alternatively, open this eguide twice, to keep one copy open while clicking on hyperlinks in the second copy. - If you find any inaccuracies or typos-or to simply drop a note to tell me what you think of this e-guide-please email me at michael@thebigoutside.com. - Lastly, you have purchased one electronic copy of this e-guide for your personal use only.
 I retain all rights to its content, and I ask you to respect my legal rights and not distribute it by any means or for any purpose, including for illegal profit.